-The RMU conducts regular control and compliance testing of CRND activities, providing the executive sub-committee of the Board with assurance on the effectiveness of operational controls and compliance with relevant Financial Conduct Authority and Prudential Regulation Authority rules in the dealing and settlement areas.
+The RMU conduct regular control and compliance testing of CRND activities, providing the executive subcommittee of the Board with assurance on the effectiveness of operational controls and compliance with relevant Financial Conduct Authority and Prudential Regulation Authority rules in the dealing and settlement areas.

 The DMO also maintains a strong audit and control environment which includes a well embedded incident reporting procedure which extends to cover CRND.
-This promotes early identification and resolution of risk incidents and provides visibility to the DMO Accounting Officer and Board.
+This promotes the early identification and resolution of risk incidents and provides visibility to the DMO Accounting Officer and Board.

-The focus has been on enhanced compliance monitoring on transaction processing, in light of adjustments to processes to facilitate remote working.
+The continued focus has been on enhanced compliance monitoring over transaction processing, to provide assurance over controls standards during remote working.